-Internet access is necessary to reach the geocaching.com website.
-You can register for free at geocaching.com where you will be able to locate the coordinates for caches near you or around your destination and download them to your computer or GPS device.
+Internet access is to register, for free, at geocaching.com and locate the coordinates for caches near you or around your destination and download them to your computer or GPS device.

 Trackback from your site.